ODIM-Project/ODIM/README.md

-# Deploying ODIMRA
+# Deploying the resource aggregator for ODIM (ODIMRA)

 ## 1. Setting up OS and Docker environment

 **Prerequisites**
 ------------------
-Ensure that the Internet is available.
+- Ensure that the Internet is available.
 If your system is behind a corporate proxy or firewall, set your proxy configuration.
 To know how to set proxy, see information provided at `https://www.serverlab.ca/tutorials/linux/administration-linux/how-to-set-the-proxy-for-apt-for-ubuntu-18-04/`.

+- Ensure not to create `odimra` user during the installation of the VM.

 **Procedure**
 --------------